MORTAL2000/3D-Game-Engine/README.md

 ### Project structure

-A project consists of a toplevel directory with the projects name and subfolders for the contents.
+A project consists of a toplevel directory with the project's name and subfolders for the contents.
 You can generate one by using the Frontend-Editor - FrontEd.

 	project